uriweb/uri-modern-home/README.md

 URI Modern Home is a WordPress theme designed for the University of Rhode Island homepage site.
 It is a child theme of URI Modern.

-## What's new in 1.3.1
+## What's new in 1.3.2

-URI Modern Home 1.3.1 is a bug fix release for the "Designing for the Sea and Stars" feature.
+URI Modern Home 1.3.2 is a bug fix release.

-* Fixes a display issue with the progress bar on browsers with vertical scroll bars
-* Adds styles for the feature CTA
+* Updates styles for URI: A User's Guide feature story
+* Reorganizes file structure of feature story assets
+	- **WARNING:** This is a breaking change.
+All longform feature story stylesheets and scripts must be repointed.

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/23/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/25/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

 ## How do I get set up?